-In earthquake-prone Japan, nuclear power plants are taking various measures to assure its seismic safety.
-Besides those measures, the nuclear power plants are making a continuous effort to achieve a higher standard of safety; as new scientific/technical findings are acquired, they will be incorporated into the safety measures for all the nuclear power plants around Japan.
+In earthquake-prone Japan, nuclear power stations are taking various measures to assure seismic safety, while constantly striving to achieve higher standards of safety.
+As new scientific and technical findings are acquired, they are incorporated into safety measures for all nuclear power stations throughout Japan.

-The plant design has been configured based on thorough investigation so that the plant can withstand the maximum earthquake ground motion.
+The plant design has been configured based on thorough investigations to ensure that the plant can withstand the maximum earthquake ground motion.

-The major facilities of a nuclear power plant are designed so that they can withstand the maximum level of earthquake that can be assumed considering past earthquakes and the result of thorough geological investigation.
+The major facilities of a nuclear power station are designed to be able to withstand the maximum level of earthquake that is predicted based on past earthquakes and the results of detailed geological investigations.

-Boring survey, surficial geological investigation, trench excavation survey, offshore acoustic exploration, literature survey, aerial photographic interpretation, airborne gravity survey, etc.
+Boring surveys, surface geological investigations, trench excavation surveys, offshore acoustic exploration, literature surveys, aerial photographic interpretation, airborne gravity surveys, etc.

 Demonstration of seismic safety and identification of seismic safety threshold

-Vibration tests are conducted using a world’s largest-class shaking table to demonstrate the seismic safety of safety important components, such as the containment vessel.
+Vibration tests are conducted using the world’s largest-class shaking table to demonstrate the seismic safety of important safety components, such as the containment vessel.

-The seismic safety of a safety-important component is verified by applying a greater seismic force than that assumed in the design stage to a full-scale model or a finely-detailed model loaded on a shaking table.
+The seismic safety of such components is verified by applying a greater seismic force than that assumed in the design stage to a full-scale model or a detailed model placed on a shaking table.

-A nuclear power plant is built on a robust foundation.
+A nuclear power station is built on a robust foundation.

-A nuclear power plant is built on a foundation, which is ensured with sufficient supporting functions by digging deep into the ground rather than on a subsurface ground on which wobbles by an earthquake will be significantly amplified.
+A nuclear power station is built on a foundation that provides solid support by digging deep into the ground, rather than on subsurface ground in which earthquake-induced vibration would be significantly amplified.